fhh2626/Multidimensional-lowest-energy--Mule/README.md

 # Multidimensional-lowest-energy--Mule
-MULE can find the lowest-(free)-energy pathway on a multidimensional landscape.
+MULE can find the lowest-(free)-energy pathway on a multidimensional landscape using the Dijkstra algorithm.

 ## Features

 Mathmetically rigorous;
 Applicable to any dimension;
 Compatible to periodic CVs;
-Adaptable tu user-defined restraints (One can let the pathway pass by or bypass a region);
+Adaptable to user-defined restraints (One can use the A* algorithm or let the pathway pass by or bypass a region.);

 ## Installation